on-ramp/api-doc/source/includes/_egress_crypto_flow.md

 ### Status callback

-In ordre to receive status callbacks for an operation, a `callback_url` should be provided in the request. **ON/RAMP** will call back the merchant with the following JSON payload:
+In order to receive status callbacks for an operation, a `callback_url` should be provided in the request. **ON/RAMP** will call back the merchant with the following JSON payload:

 ```json
 {